-Beatrice Lillie: "There's a Faerie in the Bottom of My Garden," 1924 Lady Peel, as she was known to her many homosexual admirers, Noël Coward among them, was the queen of drop-dead dry delivery.
+Beatrice Lillie: "There's a Faerie in the Bottom of My Garden," 1924 Lady Peel, as she was known to her many homosexual admirers, Noel Coward among them, was the queen of drop-dead dry delivery.
 Everyone knew the double and triple entendres foisted here.

 Johnnie Ray: "Cry," 1951 Johhnie Ray was a beautiful disaster.
 Drinking and drugging buddy of Judy Garland (he was the best man at her last wedding to gay man, Mickey Deans), he was a bundle of raw emotions and delirium tremens, but what a delivery.

 June Christy: "Something Cool," 1954 The best alcoholic anthem ever about delusions of grandeur and promiscuity.

 Yma Sumac: "Tumpa"(or anything she recorded), 1954 Space goddess from the Planet Mary, Yma Sumac is still uncategorizable.
 But to see her recordings being lip-synched to by a tattered Latina drag queen at a low-rent bar is to know God.

 Johnny Mathis: "Misty," 1959 Lady Miss Mathis held out for a few centuries before he finally dropped the giant hairpin.
 His voice defined a smoother-than-glass era of echo chambers and backup choruses.
 How did anyone not know?